aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/conversion/gif-to-pdf/_index.md

 ---
 title: GIF to PDF Convert API for Ruby
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Ruby to convert GIF format file to PDF format file.
 url: /ruby/conversion/gif-to-pdf/
 ---